reimagined/resolve/docs/testing.md

 ## Testing Read Models

 Use the `.readModel` function to add a Read Model to a test case.
-Use the following interface to describe the test case for a Read Model:
+Use the following API to describe the test case for a Read Model:

 ### Chainable Functions